Campus Improvement Plan

 Performance Objective 4: STUDENT ATTENDANCE: By June 2024, student attendance at Spring Branch Middle School will increase or will be ≥ 98%.

-Evaluation Data Sources: Skyward data, TAPR
+Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy 1: Monitor students attendance and use A2A letters and call outs to inform parents of absences.
+Strategy 2: Monitor students attendance and use A2A letters and call outs to inform parents of absences.

 Strategy's Expected Result/Impact: Increase awareness of unexcused absences and increase students attendance

-Staff Responsible for Monitoring: CIS, APs, ADA
+Staff Responsible for Monitoring: CIS, AP's, ADA

 Goal 3: Safe Schools